XBraid/xbraid/docs/Example.md

 6. **ResidDot**: This function tells XBraid how to take the dot product bewteen two residual vectors.
 This is used for halting purposes.
 Usually *u* = *v*.
-The choice of the inner product is completely up to the user.
+The choice of the inner product is completely up to the user, although the standard Euclidean inner-product is a common choice.

          int
          my_ResidDot(braid_App     app,